 Teaching and Study Collections of the Univerity

 The university collections are used to document and preserve the physical objects of research.
 They support the teaching by providing a tactile context for historical or abstract concepts, and by communicating overarching concepts in hands-on narratives.
-Regularly they are open for public audiences in guided tours and public events.
+They are open regularly for public audiences in guided tours and public events.

 read more